Claudia enjoys traveling and sharing her travel tips with readers.

 These aren't really hidden, but they are off the beaten path, so it means they are emptier and generally cleaner.

-The Seas with Nemo and Friends in Epcot
+- The Seas with Nemo and Friend in Epcot

 And My Bathroom Awards Go to . . .